Meir Kahane

 In 1971, Kahane moved to Israel and became a citizen, where he initiated protests calling for the expulsion of both Palestinian citizens of Israel and Palestinians of the Israeli-occupied territories, which led to his arrest dozens of times.
 In the same year, he founded Kach, a political party that initially failed to gain any seats in the Knesset.
 In 1980, Kahane was arrested for the 62nd time since his emigration, and he was jailed for six months for planning armed attacks against Palestinians.
 Kahane was held in prison in Ramla, where he wrote the book They Must Go.
 In the 1984 elections, his Kach party gained one seat in the Knesset, which was taken by Kahane, but he was later barred from running in 1988.
 In 1990, he was giving a speech to an audience of Orthodox Jews from Brooklyn, urging American Jews to emigrate to Israel, when he was assassinated by El Sayyid Nosair, an Egyptian-American national.
 Kahane was buried in West Jerusalem.

 During his lifetime Kahane publicized his Kahanism ideology throughout the United States.
 In Israel, he proposed enforcing halakha (Jewish law) as codified by Maimonides and hoped that Israel would eventually adopt it as state law.
-While serving in the Knesset in the mid-1980s Kahane proposed numerous laws, none of which passed, to emphasize Judaism in public schools, reduce Israel's bureaucracy, forbid sexual relations between Jews and non-Jews, separate Jewish and Arab neighborhoods, and end cultural meetings between Jewish and Arab students.
-He went so far as to demand that non-Jews in Israel either become slaves or face deportation.
-He also popularized the slogan "For Every Jew a .22."
-He supported the restriction of Israel's democracy to its Jewish citizens, and endorsed the annexation of the Israeli-occupied Palestinian territories of the West Bank and Gaza Strip.
+While serving in the Knesset in the mid-1980s Kahane proposed numerous laws, none of which passed, to emphasize Judaism in public schools, reduce Israel's bureaucracy, forbid marriages between Jews and non-Jews, separate Jewish and Arab neighborhoods, and end cultural meetings between Jewish and Arab students.
+He went so far as to demand that non-Jews in Israel could not be elected, would not be allowed to live in the city of Jerusalem, and must assume specific taxes and duties or face deportation.
+He also popularized the slogan "For Every Jew a .22 rifle."
+He advocated that Jews must be "forbidden to give up any part of the Land of Israel, which has been liberated" and endorsed the annexation of the Israeli-occupied Palestinian territories of the West Bank and Gaza Strip.